 Supply of temporary accommodation is very limited.
 We would advise that if it is possible for you to stay with family or friends whilst we assess your homeless application.
 Please discussed this with your caseworker.

 Types of temporary accommodation

-Depending on what we have available when you become homeless, you may be offered one of the following types of temporary accommodation:
+Depending on availability, you may be offered one of the following types of temporary accommodation:

 - Bed and Breakfast (B&B)

 - Supported accommodation

 - Accommodation in the private sector (owned by private landlords, but let to us on a temporary basis)

 B&B accommodation often has shared kitchen and bathroom facilities.
 If you are pregnant or have children and you are placed in B&B accommodation with shared facilities, you will join a waiting list of families for an offer of self contained temporary accommodation and be moved as soon as possible.

 You should be aware that many of our temporary accommodations have a “no pets” policy, therefore you will need to make arrangements for them to be housed elsewhere.